 by Aidan Oliss ’23

 Second, force yourself to make new connections with your fellow classmates.
 People aren’t as scary as they may seem.
 We’re all in the same boat and still figuring out who we are and life in general.
 One great way to meet people is by joining clubs, sports, and activities.
 Each of these are great ways to make new friendships and connections outside of class.
-Also, as funny as it may seem, many people make friends through lunch.
-So, don’t be afraid to sit down at different tables and spark up a conversation with someone new.
-Everyone is unique and interesting and there is always something to learn from someone.
+Also, as funny as it may seem, many people make friends through lunch, so don’t be afraid to sit down at different tables and spark up a conversation with someone new.
+Everyone is unique and interesting, and there is always something to learn from someone.

 Third, take the time to connect with and get to know your teachers.
 Your teachers are here to help you and guide you in your journey.
 Your teachers can help advise you, support you in your growth, and help you navigate your path.
 Don’t be afraid to talk to your teachers and try to engage them in conversation.
-You’ll find that your teachers really enjoy it.
-Having the teacher really know who you are will help your teacher write a more thoughtful college letter of recommendation.
-Having conversations with your teachers will often help broaden your understanding of the course, will make you more engaged in the class, and therefore a better student.
+You’ll find that your teachers enjoy it.
+Having the teacher know who you are will help your teacher write a more thoughtful college letter of recommendation.
+Having conversations with your teachers will often help broaden your understanding of the course, will make you more engaged in the class, and therefore make you a better student.

 Seniors interviewed: Nick Piesen, John Scally, and Andrew Jakubisin